mark-jay/concurrency-presentation/PITCHME.md

 ---

 ### Part 2.
-Non blocking and blocking algo. compare and swap
+Non blocking and blocking algo.

 ```
+compare and swap:

  - parameters: a pointer, an old value, a new value
  - tries to write new value into the pointer
  - returns true if succeeeded, false otherwise